npepin-hub/capstone-prototype/src/pachyderm/README.md

 - the split of our data and jobs over 30 machines to boost the data extraction and transformation
 - the manual sequencing of our scripts to run all 3 phases (request images, extract features, and train)

-In other words, we have kept the DataScience and outsourced the MLOps.
+In other words, we have kept the Data Science and outsourced the MLOps.
 Yay.
 ## What's next?
 [This!](https://github.com/pachyderm/pachyderm/tree/master/examples/deferred_processing).
 Deferred processing is your next stop.